technofocus-pte/appmodrnztnprodevdepth/Labguides/Lab 0/Lab 0 - Setting up lab environment.docx.md

-8. Open the new tab and go to Power Platform admin center by navigating to +++https://admin.powerplatform.microsoft.com+++ and if required, sign in using your given Office 365 tenant admin credentials. **Close** the **pop-up window** saying, ‘Welcome to the new Power Platform admin center’.
+8. Open the new tab and go to Power Platform admin center by navigating to +++https://admin.powerplatform.microsoft.com+++ and if required, sign in using your given Office 365 tenant admin credentials. **Close** the **pop-up window** if appears and says, ‘Welcome to the new Power Platform admin center’.

      ![](./media/image1.8.png)